davecoll3/magic-8-ball/TESTING.md

   &nbsp;

 ### Footer
   The placement of the footer element was initially controlled by the addition of the Bootstrap utility class of 'fixed-bottom' which worked well.
-However, during testing, it was discovered that when on a mobile device, in landscape mode, the footer was blocking content and would be better positioned if it were flushed to the bottom of the page.
+However, during testing, it was discovered that when on a mobile device, while in landscape mode, the footer was blocking content and would be better positioned if it were flushed to the bottom of the page.
 Having tried several different methods to obtain the desired positioning, it was finally achieved using flexbox which was already being implemented on the site.
 Namely, flex-grow: 1 was added to the main element and flex-grow: 0 to the footer element (as below).

   ```
   body {